wtg/flagship_docs_4/README.md

 Deployment
 ----------
-Works like any rails application through apache/nginx and passenger.
+Can be deployed like any rails application with an apache/nginx & passenger web server.
 If you run into any specific issues, feel free to contact senate-webmaster@union.rpi.edu for assistance.